 Damages Available to Assault Victims in Baltimore

 An assault can result in physical, emotional, and financial damages for the victim.
 The type and amount of the damages depend on the facts of the case.
-At William G. Kolodner P.A., we strive to secure the maximum compensation allowed by law for your injuries, losses, and damages.
+At William G. Kolodner Personal Injury Lawyers, we strive to secure the maximum compensation allowed by law for your injuries, losses, and damages.

 Examples of damages in an assault claim include, but might not be limited to: